kanryu/sbpl/README.md

 Multiple pages of label data can be com.send() between com.prepare() and com.finish().
 Since LabelGenerator caches label data for multiple pages, com.send() needs only to be called once at the end.

-The label will usually be cut page by page, depending on the printer's default settings.
+The label paper will usually be cut page by page, depending on the printer's default settings.
 If you do not want to cut, call gen.skip_cutting ().

 ## SBPL Json Format